javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 And surely we can insert or remove items in any place.

-For instance, to prepend a new value, we need to update the head of the list:
+For instance, to prepend it with a new value, we need to update the head of the list:

 ```js
 let list = { value: 1 };